Reliable learning in challenging environments: Robustly-reliable learners w.r.t. metric ball attacks

-Note that $\cL$ outputs a prediction and a real value $r$ (the ``reliability radius'') for any test input. $r=-1$ corresponds to abstention (even in the absence of perturbation), and $r=\eta > 0$ is a guarantee from the learner that if the adversary's attack is in $\B^o_\cM(x,\eta)$ then we are correct i.e. if an adversary changes the original test point $x$ to $z$, the attack will not succeed if the adversarial budget is less than $\eta$.
+Note that $\cL$ outputs a prediction and a real value $r$ (the ``reliability radius'') for any test input. $r=-1$ corresponds to abstention (even in the absence of perturbation) i.e. when the learner is incapable of giving a reliability guarantee for that prediction), and $r=\eta > 0$ is a guarantee from the learner that if the adversary's attack is in $\B^o_\cM(x,\eta)$ then we are correct i.e. if an adversary changes the original test point $x$ to $z$, the attack will not succeed if the adversarial budget is less than $\eta$.
+Lastly, when $r = 0$, the learner provides a guarantee that the learner's prediction at $z$ is correct.

 \begin{definition} [Robustly-reliable region w.r.t. $\cM$-ball attacks] For a robustly-reliable learner $\cL$ w.r.t.\ $\cM$-ball attacks for sample $S$, hypothesis space $\cH$ and robust loss function $\ell$ defined above, the robustly-reliable region of $\cL$ at a reliability level $\eta$ is defined as $\text{RR}^{\cL}(S,\eta)=\{x\in\cX\mid r^\cL_{S}(x) \ge \eta\}$ for sample $S$ and $\eta\ge 0$. \end{definition}